-The assessment program at Concordia University, St. Paul, is a process for educational improvement that helps both the institution and the individual student.
+The assessment program at Concordia University, St. Paul is a process for educational improvement that helps both the institution and the individual student.
 Assessment results help determine how well the institution is meeting its mission and goals for students, what is working and where changes need to be made.
 In addition, assessments provide students with feedback to monitor progress toward their own educational goals.
-This assessment program uses a variety of tools to measure students' learning and development beyond what simple grades can indicate.
+This assessment program uses a variety of tools to measure students learning and development beyond what simple grades can indicate.
 In some cases, assessment results will demonstrate how Concordia students compare in certain subject areas to students across the country.
-Many of the assessment activities will be part of courses.
-Other assessments will involve student participation in surveys, focus groups, or interviews.
+Many of the assessment activities will be part of courses and some will be a part of the process of applying for an academic major.
+Other assessments will involve student participation in surveys, focus groups or interviews.
 As part of the general education program and at the completion of the academic major and minor, students will also complete an outcomes assessment.
 As alumni, students will be asked to participate in assessment surveys that inquire about the impact their Concordia education has had for them.
 More information about assessment activities can be obtained from academic advisors or the associate dean for academic affairs.